Death-Mask/mother-of-the-world/README.md

 <div align="center">
-<h1 align="center">Egyptour  -  Egyption tourism website template</h1>
+<h1 align="center">🏜️ Egyptour – Explore Egypt with a Responsive Tourism Website</h1>
-Egyptour is a fully responsive tourism website template, responsive for all devices, built using HTML, CSS, and JavaScript.
+Egyptour is a fully responsive tourism website designed for visitors exploring Egypt's breathtaking landmarks.
+Built with HTML, CSS, and JavaScript, this template works seamlessly on all devices, making it perfect for travel agencies, tour guides, and adventurers.
 <br />
 <br />
 <a href="https://ahmed-abd-alalim.github.io/Egyptour/"><strong>➥ Live Demo</strong></a>